 Columbia Theological Seminary – We give to this PC(USA) seminary located in Decatur, Georgia dedicated to the formation of women and men for Christian ministry.

 HOI Honduras Mission Trips – In 2016, First Presbyterian’s second mission team worked in the Northeast region of Honduras helping villagers with sustainable development.
 For a summary of the 2016 trip, click here.
-We plan to return in 2018.
+We are returning in June, 2018.

 Montreat – As a “Church Patron,” our congregation partners in ministry with this denominational conference center located in the beautiful North Carolina mountains.
 Montreat affords “relationships, renewal, recreation, and rest” for 35,000 visitors a year.

 PC(USA) Mission – From underwriting mission personnel in more than 50 countries who are focusing on initiatives in reconciliation, evangelism, and global poverty to promoting causes in the United States like child advocacy and education, our denomination spreads God’s love in tangible ways.
 Explore the many ways the Presbyterian Church (USA) is partnering with God.

 We receive special offerings whose impact is felt by countless people in our nation and world:

 The Souper Bowl of Caring – combats hunger locally with money collected on Super Bowl Sunday by the youth of the congregation.
 Begun in 1990 by Presbyterian youth in South Carolina, this now nation-wide initiative has generated more than $8 million to change the largest weekend of football into the largest weekend of caring.